bjoto/rv-ext-checker/README.md

 Bugs
 ----

-Some branching instructions will be reported as "sigill", due to the "all-ones" filler.
+Some branching instructions will be reported as "sigill"; They work, but branch to an illegal instruction.

 Probably more. ;-)